ARM-software/arm-trusted-firmware/docs/architecture_features.rst

   in exceptional cases.
 You should also update the list of features at the top of this file.

+   - Update the field in the table above.

 - Enable the feature for dynamic platforms in ``make_helpers/all_features.mk``, setting it to ``2`` (``FEAT_STATE_CHECKED``).